CDplayerxOne/website/README.md

 You found the code for my personal website!
 Feel free to peek around.

+I created this site using Next.js and Tailwind CSS.

 I decided to go for a minimalistic design here, hoping the content on the site would be what stands out.

 However, right now I don't have too much experience yet so that day will have to wait.